cloudflare/cloudflare-docs/products/firewall/src/content/cf-rulesets/custom-rules/rate-limiting/manage-api.md

 </Aside>

-Use the [Rulesets API](/cf-rulesets/rulesets-api) to create a Rate Limiting Rule via API.
-A Rate Limiting Rule is similar to a regular rule handled by the ruleset engine, but contains an additional `ratelimit` field with the rate limiting configuration.
+Use the [Rulesets API](/cf-rulesets/rulesets-api) to create a Rate Limiting rule via API.
+A Rate Limiting rule is similar to a regular rule handled by the ruleset engine, but contains an additional `ratelimit` field with the rate limiting configuration.
 See [Rate limiting parameters](/cf-rulesets/custom-rules/rate-limiting/parameters) for more information on this field and its parameters.

-You must deploy Rate Limiting Rules to the `http_ratelimit` phase ruleset.
+You must deploy Rate Limiting rules to the `http_ratelimit` phase ruleset.

-## Create a Rate Limiting Rule
+## Create a Rate Limiting rule

-To create a Rate Limiting Rule, add a rule with a `ratelimit` field to the `http_ratelimit` phase ruleset by issuing a `PUT` request (see example below).
+To create a Rate Limiting rule, add a rule with a `ratelimit` field to the `http_ratelimit` phase ruleset by issuing a `PUT` request (see example below).

 Add any existing rules in the ruleset to the request by including their rule ID in the `rules` field of the request body.
 Rate limiting rules must appear at the end of the rules list.